anadecs/cineverse/README.md

 # CineVerse

 CineVerse is a movie diary and social network for film lovers.
 Users can browse, review, and manage movies, as well as view statistics and admin features.
+You can access the online version here https://cineversee.great-site.net/
 ## Features

 - Browse, search, and review movies